Into the Mist

 Oh, just go and take a look, she told herself, and marched purposefully toward the front steps.

-It didn’t appear very menacing in the daytime, but she knew that would likely change come nightfall.
+It didn’t appear very menacing now, but she knew that would likely change come nightfall.

 You could light candles and a fire, her mind whispered to her.
 And you’ve got a blanket and a pillow.
 You could hide your car around the back.